weberjn/org.openhab.automation.javascripting/src/doc/README.md

 You can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).

+The bundle manifest pulls in bundles from openHAB 3.2.0 so javarules only works under 3.2.0

 # Test

 Put one of the sample Java classes below into conf/automation/jsr223/